Planning your weight loss journey

 Follow up care after surgery

 - Follow-up appointments will be scheduled at regular intervals to monitor your progress and weight loss.
-Additional visits with the Ellis team may be recommended to provide support as needed.
+Additional visits with the Bariatric Center Care team may be recommended to provide support as needed.

 - In addition to regular appointments, your doctor may recommend participation in support groups or counseling for continued success.